eatgrass/obsidian-pomodoro-timer/README.md

 -   **Customizable Timer**: Set your work and break intervals to suit your productivity style.
 -   **Audible Alerts**: Stay on track with audio notifications signaling the end of each session.
 -   **Status Bar Display**: Monitor your progress directly from Obsidian's status bar to keep focusing.
--   **Daily Note Integration**: Automatically log your sessions in your daily notes for better tracking.
+-   **Daily Note Integration**: Automatically log your sessions in your daily notes (or any other file) for better tracking.

 ## Log

+### Log path
+You can choose the logging location:

+- **Daily note**: a periodic note as created by the Daily Note plugin.
+- **File**: any Markdown-file of your choice.
+- **File Active at Start**: a Markdown-file that was active (open) at the time the timer started (if such a file is absent, the log will be recorded in the Daily note).

+The last option can be used for logging into files associated with different activities.
+For instance, when you have separate files for different projects that you use to track corresponding tasks and overall progress.
 ### Log Format

 The standard log formats are as follows